wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 5. Use `bufr_dump` to verify that `relativeHumidity` has the same value as the CSV data.

 ### Exercise 4: Unit conversion
 In this exercise, we expand on the work above by not only handling changes to column names, but also the units of the data.
-We achieve this by using `offset` and `scale` in the mappings file.
+We achieve this by using `of'fset` and `scale` in the mappings file.

 Navigate to the `ex_4` directory: